replicatedhq/help-center/content/docs/ship/getting-started/docker-registries.md

 {{< linked_headline "Replicated Registry" >}}

 Every application created in Replicated has a private, [completely isolated](/docs/registry/security) private Docker registry available.
 You can push images to your private registry by finding the endpoint at (https://vendor.replicated.com/#/images) and using the Docker CLI to tag and push images.
-When using the Kubernetes Scheduler, Replicated will be able to automatically use the customer license file to authenticate and pull any images from the Replicated Registry.
+Replicated will automatically use the customer license file to authenticate and pull any images from the Replicated Registry.

 {{< linked_headline "Tagging Images" >}}